The Big Review: American Express Platinum Card

 This Card: As a Rewards Card

-As a new cardholder, you can earn 80,000 Membership Rewards points if you apply online.
-Simply spend $3,000 in the first 3 months of Card Membership.
+As a new cardholder, you can receive a welcome bonus of up to 150,000 Membership Rewards points when you apply by 28 August 2019, are approved and meet the minimum spend criteria.
+That’s 50,000 points for each month you spend $1,500 in the first 3 months in the first 3 months of Card Membership.
 Bonus points will then be credited to your account within 8-10 weeks.

 To be eligible for this offer you must be a new cardholder, so if you currently hold an American Express card in your name, or have held one in your name within the past 18 months, you are ineligible.
 If you have a bank-issued American Express companion card you may still be eligible, as long as you meet all other application eligibility criteria.

 With the American Express Platinum Card, you will earn points as a member of Ascent Premium, American Express’s highest tier of rewards.

 - Earn 2.25 points per $1 spent on all purchases, except those in the 1 point category

 - Earn 1 point per $1 spent with government bodies in Australia

 There is no points cap on this card.